 The stop gap measures that are put in place while a decision is being made can fundamentally affect a child’s development and put both the child and their mother at risk of domestic violence.

 Children under five years of age are at a critical stage of development and that can be adversely impacted from disruptive custody arrangements and feuding parents.

-We will continue to support the Federal Circuit Court and our clients, but the Federal Government should give careful consideration to resourcing the court at a level where cases can be resolved within 12 months to keep it in line with industry best practice.
+Slater and Gordon continues to support the Federal Circuit Court and our clients, but the Federal Government should give careful consideration to resourcing the court at a level where cases can be resolved within 12 months to keep it in line with industry best practice.